fisheye-sonar/fisheye/README.md

 `poetry env use $(which python)`

 8. Install project's dependencies.

    If on Mac, run:

    `poetry install`

    If running on Linux or Windows, run:

    `poetry install --without dev --without test --without mac`

 9. Activate the virtual environment

 `poetry shell`

 💡 If using a new version of poetry, command has changed to `poetry env activate`

-### Step 2: Activate pre-commit hooks
+### Step 2: Activate pre-commit hooks - development only.
 Run `pre-commit install`.

 ### Step 4: Make run.sh executable